-'Game of Thrones' Would Be So Different If Khal Drogo Was Still Alive Today
+Would 'GoT' Be Different If Khal Drogo Were Alive?

 Spoiler alert: in the first season of Game of Thrones, Khal Drogo dies.
 The reason Khal Drogo has to die is that he and Daenerys have too functional and cute of a relationship, which is the kind of thing that Game of Thrones really tries to shut down in order to espouse its message that, in real life, happiness and love are fleeting distractions before you're impaled by your brother-in-law or whatever.